 Lake Geneva – Wisconsin

-Solo travelers love visiting Lake Geneva because of its colorful season, and also because the shore path is stretched twenty-one miles.
+Lake Geneva is one of the best places to go in December in USA because of its colorful season, and also because the shore path is stretched twenty-one miles.
 So, if you are thinking, that this is the only highlight, then it is recommended that you consider it again.

 There are plenty of things to do for solo travelers: golfing, enjoying the city’s best spas, or hiking.

 Lake Geneva has a lot of history on its own.
 You would get a glimpse of that when you visit the Geneva Lake Museum of History.

 The museum arranges a scavenger hunt, where you team up to find a treasure.
 Imagine the fun, you are going to have when you participate in such activities, and on top, you’ll get to know plenty of people!

 Lake Geneva is particularly great to visit in December.
 From Holiday Open Houses to Santa Cruises and tree lighting ceremonies, and obviously Christmas Parades, adorable Christmas shops, and visits from Santa, Lake Geneva is the winter wonderland to visit in Wisconsin.

 When you are out for a winter vacation, relaxation is the most important thing.
 In Lake Geneva there some fantastic foot and body massage parlors that will calm your mind and soul.
 Some of the best hotels in Lake Geneva are the Grand Geneva Resort and Spa and the Geneva Inn.

 Both the hotels have spacious rooms, and the staff is fabulous!
 If you are around Christmas to spend your holidays, then these are the hotels that you should stay in.
 You’ll instantly feel at home when being received with a warm welcome and often even with champagne.

 Their beds are so cozy that it will be tough for you to get up in the morning and you’ll never want to leave Lake Geneva.